Escherichia coli (E. coli) O157

 Strict hygiene measures are essential to stop others getting infected.

-- Always wash hands after going to the toilet or changing babies’ nappies, and before preparing or serving food or eating meals.
-Anyone who has been infected should avoid cooking or preparing food until 48 hours after their symptoms have cleared up.
+- always wash your hands after going to the toilet or changing babies’ nappies, and before preparing or serving food or eating meals

-- Wash soiled clothing and bed linen separately from other clothes in a washing machine at the highest temperature possible (e.g. 60°C).
+- wash soiled clothing and bed linen separately from other clothes in a washing machine at the highest temperature possible (for example 60°C)

-- Wipe down the outside of the washing machine with hot water and detergent after any heavily soiled load.
-After handling soiled bedclothes or clothing, wash your hands thoroughly.
+- wipe down the outside of the washing machine with hot water and detergent after any heavily soiled load

-- Thick household bleach is highly effective.
-Dilute one part bleach to every 10 parts water for soiled surfaces and one part bleach to every 100 parts water for other hard surfaces.
-Ideally, use heavy-duty domestic rubber gloves and disposable cloths for cleaning.
+- thick household bleach is highly effective – dilute one part bleach to every 10 parts water for soiled surfaces and one part bleach to every 100 parts water for other hard surfaces

-- Dispose of cloths by placing them in a plastic bag, sealing the neck and placing in household waste.
-Thoroughly wash rubber gloves in hot water and detergent after use, then rinse and allow to dry.
-Do not clean soiled items in the kitchen.
+- dispose of cloths by placing them in a plastic bag, sealing the neck and placing in household waste

-- Deal with any spillage of faeces immediately.
-Clean the soiled area with hot water and detergent using heavy-duty domestic rubber gloves.
-Clean gloves (as above) and wash hands thoroughly.
+- deal with any spillage of faeces immediately – clean the soiled area with hot water and detergent using heavy-duty domestic rubber gloves then clean gloves and wash hands thoroughly

 Returning to work or school